9536240277/AssesmentKent/README.md

 ### Prerequisites

 You must have NodeJS and React-Native installed in your system.
 You can find the instructions to install both of them on thier official website.
-After that clone the repository using
+And for backend you must have MySQL setup in your system.
+For testing API, I used postman and to check database data, I used Sql Workbench.
+You can install all of it using the instructions available on the official website.
+After that clone the repository using-
  ```sh
  git clone "https://github.com/9536240277/AssesmentKent.git"
  ```